Our Story

 About the author

 Veronica Padilla is a self-taught maker with an extensive background in graphic design, illustration, art direction, product design, and styling.
-Veronica has spent over twenty years as a commercial artist and her work has been showcased by a number of industry award shows and publications.
-She is the founder of Tiny Movement—a consciously-led design boutique which focuses on working with brands, foundations, and non-profits who are doing their best to make a difference.
-She’s also a wellness coach and lives in Chicago with her husband and her Frenchie pup named Roux.
+Veronica has spent over twenty years as a commercial artist, and her work has been featured in several industry award shows and publications.
+She founded Tiny Movement—a consciously-led design boutique that works with brands, foundations, and non-profits doing their best to make a difference.
+She’s also a wellness coach and lives in California with her Frenchies, Lily and Roux.